Tesira Performing a Wireshark trace of a Biamp VoIP device

 Verifying the correct data was captured

-To confirm the correct data has been captured, the use of the Wireshark filter field is required.
+To confirm the correct data has been captured use the Wireshark filter field.
 By entering the word ‘sip’ (in lowercase), the SIP negotiation sequence between the Biamp VoIP device and the Proxy can be seen.
 Note that if no SIP messages are shown, the Wireshark capture has not been performed correctly and will need to be retaken using the correct settings.
 The most common reason for this is the port mirror being incorrectly configured.

 - Choose File-->Save As to save a copy of the Wireshark capture to the computer.